Western Illinois University: Macomb Campus

 - The student must be of senior classification and in good academic standing.

-- The student must apply to take the course for undergraduate credit through the Office of the Registrar, Sherman 110, prior to enrolling in the course.
-A form, requiring the signatures of the adviser and the registrar, must be completed by the student.
+- The student must apply to take the course for undergraduate credit through the Office of the Registrar, Sherman Hall 110, prior to enrolling in the course.
+A form, requiring the signatures of the advisor and the Registrar, must be completed by the student.

 - The student must satisfy the prerequisites of the course.